 Read: Hydration Tips for Seniors

 Prepare for Ice and Snow to Minimize Fall RisksSidewalks slick with ice and snow pose a serious falling hazard for an elderly person.
 Make sure that your loved one’s porch, driveway, steps, sidewalk, etc. have been thoroughly salted and shoveled.
 If they are at all unsteady on their feet, it’s best to have someone else handle these tasks, like a neighbor or a hired service.
 Organizations in areas that are often impacted by inclement winter weather may offer seniors free or discounted snow-shoveling services.
-When out and about, be sure to maximize an elder’s stability by ensuring they have well-fitting shoes with non-slip soles and new tips or treads on any mobility aids they use.
+When out and about, be sure to maximize an elder’s stability by ensuring they wear well-fitting shoes with non-slip soles and have new tips or treads on any mobility aids they use.

 Bundle UpMittens, scarves, sweaters, hats and coats are a few must-have articles of clothing for seniors living in colder climates.
 Even when an elderly person is indoors, they should be dressed in warm, comfortable layers so they can easily take items off if they’re too hot or put more on if they are too cold.
 Older adults tend to catch chills easily, so warm socks, closed-back slippers with slip resistant soles and cozy throw blankets are ideal.